JuliaDataCubes/YAXArrays.jl/docs/src/adding_new.md

 ### Using Data Arrays for missing data

 In the next example we assume want to register a function that calculates the time variance of a variable.
 Internally we want to use the `StatsBase` methods to calculate the variance in the presence of missing data.
-To do this, the input data is best represented as a `DataArray`.
+To do this, the input data is best represented as a `NullableArray`.
 We register the function in the following way:

 ```@example
 using CABLAB # hide
-using DataArrays
+using NullableArrays
-function timeVariance{T}(xout::DataArray{T,0}, xin::DataVector)
+function timeVariance{T}(xout::NullableArray{T,0}, xin::NullableVector)
   xout[1]=var(xin)
 end

 inAxes  = (TimeAxis,)

-registerDATFunction(timeVariance, inAxes, (), inmissing=(:dataarray,), outmissing=:dataarray, no_ocean=1);
+registerDATFunction(timeVariance, inAxes, (), inmissing=(:nullable,), outmissing=:nullable, no_ocean=1);
 ```

 Here, the only input axis is again the time axis.
 However, the output axis is an empty tuple, which means that a single value is returned by the function and written to the 0-dimensional array `xout`.
 The optional argument `inmissing` is a tuple of symbols, here it is length one because there is only a single input cube.
-When `:dataarray` is chosen, missing values in the cube will be converted to `NA`s in the function's input array.
+When `:nullable` is chosen, missing values in the cube will be converted to `null`s in the function's input array.
 The same hold true for the `outmissing` argument.
-Any `NA` value in the output array will be converted to a missing value in the resulting cube's mask.
+Any `null` value in the output array will be converted to a missing value in the resulting cube's mask.

 There is one additional optional argument set, `no_ocean=1`.
 This tells the kernel to check the landsea mask if a certain value is an ocean point and not enter the calculation for these points, but to just set the resulting mask to `OCEAN`.